varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/julia-dir/julia-data.md

 ---

 (content:references:julia-csv-files)=
-## Comma seperated value files
+## Comma seperated value (CSV) files
 Arguably, the most widely used data file format for the universe of possible applications is the [comma separated value (CSV) format](https://en.wikipedia.org/wiki/Comma-separated_values).
 A CVS file is a delimited text file that uses a comma to separate data values.
 Each line of a CSV file is called a record, where each record consists of one or more fields (data values), separated by commas; hence the name comma separated value file.

 A CSV file is typically used to store tabular data (numbers and text) in plain text, where each line has the same number of fields.
 However, the CSV file format is not standardized.
-Thus, while separating fields in records with commas is standard, various exceptions and exceptional cases sometimes make CSV files problematic, e.g., fields with commas in the data or records with a variable number of fields can make working CSV files challenging.
+For example, column headers may or may not be present.
+Further, while separating fields in records with commas is standard, various exceptions and exceptional cases sometimes make CSV files problematic, e.g., fields with commas in the data or records with a variable number of fields can make working CSV files challenging.

 Fortunately, the applications we are interested in typically involve numerical [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values) that are easily handled using the [CSV.jl](https://github.com/JuliaData/CSV.jl) package.
 The [CSV.jl](https://github.com/JuliaData/CSV.jl) package can be downloaded and installed using the [Julia package manager](./julia-basics.md).
 To load the `CSV` package into your program, or the [REPL](./julia-basics.md), issue the [using](https://docs.julialang.org/en/v1/base/base/#using) or [import](https://docs.julialang.org/en/v1/base/base/#import) commands.
 Once loaded, the `CSV` package publishes several commands to read and write [CSV files](https://en.wikipedia.org/wiki/Comma-separated_values).

+The main methods exported by the [CSV.jl](https://github.com/JuliaData/CSV.jl) package are the [CVS.read](https://csv.juliadata.org/stable/reading.html#CSV.read) and [CVS.write](https://csv.juliadata.org/stable/writing.html#CSV.write) methods.

+* [CVS.read](https://csv.juliadata.org/stable/reading.html#CSV.read) allows the user to load a data file into one of several data structures
+* [CVS.write](https://csv.juliadata.org/stable/writing.html#CSV.write) allows the user to write a tabular data structure to a CSV file.

+For most of the applications, we will be doing, the source and sink data structure will be [DataFrames](https://dataframes.juliadata.org/stable/lib/types/#DataFrames.DataFrame), a handy tabular data structure.
+Thus, we do not read (or write) a [DataFrame](https://dataframes.juliadata.org/stable/lib/types/#DataFrames.DataFrame) directly; instead, we store it as (or read from) a CSV file.

 (content:references:julia-dataframes)=
 ## DataFrames
 [DataFrame.jl](https://dataframes.juliadata.org/stable/lib/types/#DataFrames.DataFrame) is a [Julia](https://julialang.org) package that provides tools for working with tabular data in [Julia](https://julialang.org), e.g., numerical data tables.
 The [DataFrame.jl](https://dataframes.juliadata.org/stable/lib/types/#DataFrames.DataFrame) package can be downloaded and installed using the [Julia package manager](./julia-basics.md).
 To load the `DataFrames` package into your program, or the [REPL](./julia-basics.md), issue the [using](https://docs.julialang.org/en/v1/base/base/#using) or [import](https://docs.julialang.org/en/v1/base/base/#import) commands.
 Once the `DataFrames`  package is loaded, it publishes several commands to work with tabular data.

 Objects of type [DataFrame](https://dataframes.juliadata.org/stable/lib/types/#DataFrames.DataFrame) represent data tables where each column corresponds vector of values.
 The simplest way to construct a [DataFrame](https://dataframes.juliadata.org/stable/lib/types/#DataFrames.DataFrame) is to pass vectors holding the values for each column using keyword arguments or pairs: